Financial assistance for undergraduate students

 Non-European Union countries

 International students should contact the relevant authority in their home country to find out what financial support may be available to assist with tuition fees and living costs.
-There are a number of organisations including the British Council, Foreign and Commonwealth Office and Department for International Development that offer scholarships to qualified overseas applicants.
+There are a number of organisations including the British Council and the Foreign, Commonwealth and Development Office that offer scholarships to qualified overseas applicants.

 For information on loans for students who are US citizens, see US loans for undergraduate students.

-The University offers a number of scholarships for undergraduate students which may cover or partially cover tuition fees, maintenance (living costs including accommodation) or both.
+The University offers a number of scholarships for undergraduate students and other financial awards which may cover or partially cover tuition fees, maintenance (living costs including accommodation) or both.
+These may be held in addition to external funding or awards from a government body.
+The scholarships team (email@example.com) recommends reading the terms of award carefully and applying to a range of funding sources.

 Scholarships are available based on academic merit and financial need, and there are a variety of scholarships available for home and overseas fee status.